dchudz/rewritecov/README.md

 restrictive.
 We might as well let it try different nodes on the same line!)

-`rewritecov` stops trying rewrites if it ever sees a functon calls `test_<anything>`.
+`rewritecov` stops trying rewrites if it ever sees a functon called `test_<anything>`.
 This signals that we've reached the "testing" section of the code, where checking coverage doesn't make sense like it does for the "implementation" section.